oven wave logo

 Here are some points on how to fix the issue of dirty or clogged burners in your oven:

-• Using a soft brush or a toothbrush, gently clean the burners to remove any debris or buildup.
+• Using a soft brush or a toothbrush, gently clean the burners to remove debris or buildup.

 6. Faulty Oven Door Switch